Transactional Synchronization Extensions: Skylake bug (2018)

+TAA vulnerability (2021)

 In June 2021, Intel published a microcode update that further disables TSX/TSX-NI on various Xeon and Core processor models from Skylake through Coffee Lake and Whiskey Lake as a mitigation for TSX Asynchronous Abort (TAA) vulnerability.
 Earlier mitigation for memory ordering issue was removed.
 By default, with the updated microcode, the processor would still indicate support for RTM but would always abort the transaction.
 System software is able to detect this mode of operation and mask support for TSX/TSX-NI from the CPUID instruction, preventing detection of TSX/TSX-NI by applications.
 System software may also enable the "Unsupported Software Development Mode", where RTM is fully active, but in this case RTM usage may be subject to the issues described earlier, and therefore this mode should not be enabled on production systems.
 On some systems RTM can't be re-enabled when SGX is active.
 HLE is always disabled.

+Current status

 According to Intel 64 and IA-32 Architectures Software Developer's Manual from May 2020, Volume 1, Chapter 2.5 Intel Instruction Set Architecture And Features Removed, HLE has been removed from Intel products released in 2019 and later.
 RTM is not documented as removed.
-However, Intel 10th generation Comet Lake and Ice Lake CPUs, which were released in 2020, do not support TSX/TSX-NI, including both HLE and RTM.
+However, Intel 10th generation Comet Lake and Ice Lake client processors, which were released in 2020, do not support TSX/TSX-NI, including both HLE and RTM.
 Engineering versions of Comet Lake processors were still retaining TSX/TSX-NI support.

 In Intel Architecture Instruction Set Extensions Programming Reference revision 41 from October 2020, a new TSXLDTRK instruction set extension was documented.
 It was first included in Sapphire Rapids processors released in January 2023.